dovstone/dataJs/README.md

 html5 attribute **data-** followed by **js** tells the plugin that this element is going to be bound by an event.

 - `front`
-**front** is an arbitrairy key we use.
+**front** is an arbitrary key we use.
 See it as the name of the object of our element's event.
 It is case sensitive.

 - `click` ,  `keyup` , `mouseover`
 These are the types of our javascript native events we need to bind to our element.

 - `helloWorld`, `helloPlanet`, `heyYou`
-These are arbitrairies callbacks, chosen for example.
+These are arbitrary callbacks, chosen for the example.
 They individually take three parameters.
 There are case sensitive.

 ## Binding Single event

 Notice the following symbols: `=`, `{`, `:` and `}`.
-In one word, think of this syntax as your are declaring a classic variable object that contains a function.
+In one word, think of this syntax like your are declaring a classic variable object that contains a function.
 Such as this following code that we would do:

     <script>
       $(function(){